davidfjr/draganddrop01/README.md

 # draganddrop01
-It's a drag and drop.
-PT-BR: um projeto de arrastar e soltar
+It's a drag and drop for a to do list.
+PT-BR: um projeto de arrastar e soltar para uma lista de afazeres.